JulianNicholls/Raspberry-Pi-Misc/README.md

 speaker, and a 6V motor connected to the collector side of a PN2222 transistor.

-Presumably, with relevant values, it would drive a servo, requiring a transistor for switching a higher voltage again.
+Presumably, with relevant values, it would drive a servo, requiring a transistor for switching a higher voltage and current again.

 ## python